scullyio/scully/docs/Reference/plugins/types/postProcessByDom.md

 ## Difference with `postProcessByHtml` plugins

-While having exactly the same function as the `postProcessByHtml` the `postProcessByDom` plugins get, and shoudl return a JSDOM object.
+While having exactly the same function as the `postProcessByHtml` the `postProcessByDom` plugins get, and should return a JSDOM object.
 Those will be run before the `postProcessByHtml` are executed.

 ## Sample of `postProcessByDom`